kolkhis/tech-notes/linux/redhat/rhcsa-tasks.md

 The steps to reset the root password are as follows:

-1. Boot in recovery mode.
+1. Reboot the system to boot in recovery mode.
    ```bash
    reboot
    ```